 About the thyroid gland

 A gland is an organ in the human body that releases particular chemical substances for use in the body.
 The thyroid gland is a small gland that sits at the base of the neck, just below the voice box.
-It is made up of two lobes with a bridge in the middle called the isthmus.

 - A painless lump in the neck, slowly getting bigger

 - A hoarse voice that lasts for more than a few weeks

 - In rare cases a thyroid lump can press on the food pipe and cause difficulty swallowing